rust-marker/marker/README.md

 What works:
 - A basic Item and Pattern representation is available.
 Expressions and types are partially implemented
 - Dynamic libraries can be loaded as *lint crates*.
-A few example lints can be found in the `marker_lints` directory
+A few example lints can be found in the `marker_uitest` directory
 - The API is separated from the driver and translation layer.
 Rustc is currently the only backend development along with the API

 What's next: